FriendsOfSymfony/FOSHttpCache/doc/litespeed-configuration.rst

 For this reason you have to configure two parameters:

-* The location on your server where the file should be generated to (must be publicly accessible).
+* The location on your server where the file should be generated to (must be publicly accessible and writable by the server).
 * The base URL on which the generated file can be requested.

 Configuring LiteSpeed WebServer itself